GV-devhub/Dominos-Data-Analytics-Project/README.md

 ## 1. Project scenario

-You are a data analyst supporting a Domino's-style pizza chain.
+Role as a data analyst supporting a Domino's-style pizza chain.
 The business wants to understand:

 - How are sales trending over time and across stores?
 - Which pizzas drive the most revenue?